MohammadKani/awesome-chatgpt-prompts/README.md

 > putting the text inside square brackets {like this}.
 My first expression is:
 > 4+5

-## Act as a Regex Generator
+## به عنوان یک Regex Generator

 Contributed by: [@ersinyilmaz](https://github.com/ersinyilmaz)

-> I want you to act as a regex generator.
+> I want you to به عنوان یک regex generator.
 Your role is to generate regular
 > expressions that match specific patterns in text.
 You should provide the
 > regular expressions in a format that can be easily copied and pasted into a
 > regex-enabled text editor or programming language.
 Do not write explanations